 The sun and sea await you on your Hawaii vacation.
 Before you lather up on sunscreen, make sure you are wearing sunscreen that doesn’t contribute to coral reef bleaching while protecting you from the tropical, harsh Hawaiian sun.

 Hawaii reef-safe sunscreens do not contain chemicals oxybenzone and octinoxate, they both contribute to coral bleaching.
 Read the sunscreen’s ingredients before buying.
 Look for sunscreens that contain natural minerals like zinc oxide or titanium dioxide and are labeled as non-nano and paraben-free.

 On January 1st, 2021, sunscreens containing chemicals oxybenzone and octinoxate are no longer sold in Hawaii.
 These chemicals have been found to contribute to coral reef bleaching.

 412 pounds of sunscreen is deposited daily on Hanauma Bay’s reef, Oahu’s most popular snorkeling spot (2,600 swimmers a day).
-That study by Haereticus Environmental Laboratory made me understand the impact these chemicals have on Hawaii’s reefs.
+The study by the National Academy of Sciences made me understand the impact these chemicals have on Hawaii’s reefs.

 You can still bring reef-unfriendly sunscreens to Hawaii without fearing a ticket at the beach but why be that person?
 There are other ways to keep yourself UV-protected while protecting Hawaii’s reefs.